Kenny Dougall: Barnsley

 On 27 July 2018, Dougall joined newly relegated League One side Barnsley on an initial two-year deal with an option for a further year for an undisclosed fee.
 On 15 March 2019 Dougall suffered a broken leg in a match, initially attempting to play on.

 Dougall was released by Barnsley on 25 June 2020.

 Blackpool

 Dougall joined Blackpool in October 2020, signing a two-year contract.

 On 21 May 2021, Dougall scored his second goal of the season in a 3–3 draw with Oxford United in the second leg of their play-off semi-final.
 The result saw Blackpool win 6–3 on aggregate and progress to the final, where they met Lincoln City at Wembley Stadium on 30 May.
 In the final, Dougall scored both goals for Blackpool in their 2–1 win, securing promotion to the Championship for the first time in six years.
 The club's owner, Simon Sadler, named his pug "Kenny" in acknowledgment of Dougall's role in their promotion.

 On 7 October 2021, Dougall signed a new two-year contract with the club.

+Buriram United

+On 24 January 2024, Dougall signed for Thai League 1 club Buriram United for an undisclosed fee.